davatorium/rofi/mkdocs/docs/1.7.3/rofi.1.markdown

 ### script

-Allows custom scripted Modes to be added, see the **rofi-script(5)** manpage for more information.
+Allows custom scripted Modi to be added, see the **rofi-script(5)** manpage for more information.

 ### combi

-Combines multiple modes in one list.
-Specify which modes are included with the `-combi-modes` option.
+Combines multiple modi in one list.
+Specify which modi are included with the `-combi-modi` option.

-When using the combi mode, a *!bang* can be used to filter the results by modes.
+When using the combi mode, a *!bang* can be used to filter the results by modi.
-All modes that match the bang as a prefix are included.
+All modi that match the bang as a prefix are included.
-For example, say you have specified `-combi-modes run,window,windowcd`.
-If your query begins with the bang `!w`, only results from the `window` and `windowcd` modes are shown, even if the rest of the input text would match results from `run`.
+For example, say you have specified `-combi-modi run,window,windowcd`.
+If your query begins with the bang `!w`, only results from the `window` and `windowcd` modi are shown, even if the rest of the input text would match results from `run`.

-If no match, the input is handled by the first combined modes.
+If no match, the input is handled by the first combined modi.

 ## FAQ

 ### The text in the window switcher is not nicely aligned.

-Try using a mono-space font or tabs + the tab-stops setting..
+Try using a mono-space font.

 ### The window is completely black.